Tyres

 Tranche Two

-Scheme participants will receive payments for the services they provide that involve end-of-life tyre movements, such as for the take-back service (eg, collection and transportation).
+Scheme participants receive payments for the services they provide that involve end-of-life tyre movements, such as for the take-back service (eg, collection and transportation).

 Find out more about how this might affect you: